 Create a timeline

-A “promote the event” strategy should include a timeline.
+An event marketing strategy should include a timeline.
 The event requires varying amounts of promotion throughout, much like a product launch.

 You’ll want to spend your resources trying to gain as much awareness about the event as possible before it happens.
 You’ll show those who couldn’t attend that it was a success, whether they see it by watching live streams, seeing live tweets, watching TikToks about it, or whatever other method you choose.